-Family law and personal status of women are important aspects of both the daily life and the halakhah of Karaite communities.
-Karaite legal sources often deal with rules pertaining to betrothal, marriage, divorce, ritual purity and incest.
+Family law and personal status of women are important aspects of both the daily life and the The legal corpus of Jewish laws and observances as prescribed in the Torah and interpreted by rabbinic authorities, beginning with those of the Mishnah and Talmud.halakhah of Karaite communities.
+Karaite legal sources often deal with rules pertaining to betrothal, marriage, divorce, ritual purity, and incest.
 Crucial to the identity and the continuity of Karaite community, these issues had considerable impact on the relationships between Karaites and mainstream Rabbanite Jews.
-In consequence, they were subjected to sustained polemical discussions and modifications during the emergence and the “golden age” of the movement, between the eighth and the twelfth centuries, in Babylonia, Egypt and Palestine.
+In consequence, they were subjected to sustained polemical discussions and modifications during the emergence and the “golden age” of the movement, between the eighth and the twelfth centuries, in Babylonia, Egypt, and Palestine.

 Often defined as a separatist “sect,” Karaism in fact originated as a distinctive religious and intellectual movement inside Judaism itself.
 It was initiated in eighth-century Babylonia, and medieval Jewish and Arab sources link its origins with a member of the family of Jewish exilarchs, Anan ben David.
-Some scholars have argued that there exists a direct link between medieval Karaites and some Second Temple Jewish sects, but at present there is no sufficient evidence to ascertain continuity or a direct influence reaching from antiquity.
+Some scholars have argued that there exists a direct link between medieval Karaites and some Second Temple Jewish sects, but at present there is not sufficient evidence to ascertain continuity or a direct influence reaching from antiquity.
 While the movement was first established in Iraq and Persia, some followers of Karaism migrated towards the Mediterranean by the end of the ninth century.
-By the tenth and eleventh centuries, well established Karaite communities existed in Egypt, North Africa and Spain, and also in Palestine where, from the tenth century, Jerusalem became the most influential intellectual center and the seat of the Karaite academy of learning.
+By the tenth and eleventh centuries, well-established Karaite communities existed in Egypt, North Africa, and Spain, and also in Palestine where, from the tenth century, Jerusalem became the most influential intellectual center and the seat of the Karaite academy of learning.
 Simultaneously, Karaite communities spread into Byzantium, reaching Crimea, and later, in the fourteenth century, Lithuania.
 Today, the most important Karaite community is in Israel, its religious center located in Ramle.
 This community is composed mainly of Egyptian and Iraqi Karaites.
-European Karaites still dwell in Lithuania, as well as in Russia, Poland, Western Europe and USA.
+European Karaites still dwell in Lithuania, as well as in Russia, Poland, Western Europe, and the United States.

 In order to contract marriage, the parties must be “marriageable,” that is: the partners must be Jewish, the woman must be unmarried, and the parties should not fall into any of the kinship categories prohibited by Karaite law.